BirdeeHub/ode/README.md

 Hopefully I can fold stream iteration and actor message iteration and listening into these @ operators.

->>> is simple where and can also take an iterator. @>> produces and loops over an iterator from a stream/actor message queue
+>>> is simple while loop and can also take an iterator. @>> produces and loops over an iterator from a stream/actor message queue

 err:Result<String> = pid <@ msg;